 As a preacher he was known throughout the world, owing much to his impressive appearance and beautiful voice.
 He had a clarity of thought and expression which enabled him to convey truth in a way ordinary folk could understand.
 When he was iinvited in 1948 to give the Lyman Beecher Lectures on preaching at Yale University, he was the only Britsh Methodist apart from Donald Soper to do so.
 In addition to his London PhD, he received honorary doctorates from Edinburgh and two American universities, California and Puget Sound.

 He was a prolific writer.
 His Psychology, Religion and Healing (1951), based on his doctoral thesis, reflected his pioneer work in that field and he established clinics for the treatment of nervous disorders, developing helpful partnerships with distinguished medical men.
 He became President of the Institute of Religion and Medicine in 1966.
 He gave the Peake Memorial Lecture of 1962, 'Salute to a Sufferer'.
 In The Christian Agnostic (1965) he expounded aspects of the liberal theology which informed his preaching.
 He was made a freeman of the City of London and was President of the Conference in 1955.
-In 1959 he became the first Methodist minister to be made a CBE .
+In 1959 he was made a CBE .
 The Transforming Friendship (of Christ) - the title of one of his books (1928) - was at the heart of his ministry.
 He died at Bexhill on 3 January 1976.

 ,Weatherhead had style and a panache in preaching without becoming a mere pulpiteer.
 He cared for people, and his prayers in public worship had a winsome ;personal touch which made the worshipper feel that it was his prayer too.
 In later years, since his retirement, he had come to be ill at ease withtheoganised Church and was critical of traditional theology and of the church's leadership.'